meowmeowahr/kevinbotlib/docs/apps/dashboard/widgets.md

 * Auto-Scale

-    The auto scale option will make the Y-Axis automatically scale to new values Settings auto-scale will disable the range options
+    The auto-scale option will make the Y-Axis automatically scale to new values Settings auto-scale will disable the range options

 * Range